dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 images.
 I made one stitched together image, and then rotated the sea monster instead of the image.
 The same indexing code worked for both steps, rotating the tiles and rotating the monster.
-Lots of index calculations, but the convolution went fast, and the answer was right fist try
+Lots of index calculations, but the convolution went fast, and the answer was right fist try.

+Later, reviewing others' solutions... about rotations: use flipH, flipV, and Rot bits to describe image rotations instead of the *ad hoc* mess I invented (which in retrospect was a good decision and far better approach than manipulating the images!).

 ### Day 21: Allergen Assessment ###